 The house has been sold

 In 2013, a number of years after Frantsika Blechová died, the property has been sold.
 The new owner, Jan Bierhanzl, bought it with the intention to restore the sculptures

 This has been done in the years 2014-2015 by the professional artist Aleš Novák (Academy of arts and crafts UMPRUM, Prague).

 After the renovation a group of friends of this art environment has repainted the sculptures in a naive style, according to Blechová's approach.
 The house itself also needs the construction of a water pipeline and other repairs, which are scheduled for the coming period.

 picture by Pavel Konečný made during the re-opening

-* provided by Bub and Sekyt here is a fotogalery with a large collection of pictures (from 2008 and 2009)
+* a photo galery provided by Bub and Sekyt with a large collection of pictures (from 2008 and 2009)

-* on FB page Outsider Art Evironment Europe a series of pictures by Pavel Konečný made during the re-opening (may 14, 2016)
+* on the Facebook page Outsider Art Environments Europe a series of pictures by Pavel Konečný made during the re-opening (may 14, 2016)

 * Pavel Konečný & Šimon Kadlčák, Atlas spontánního umění (Atlas of spontaneous art), Prague, 2016 (ISBN 978-80-906599-1-9). p.
 125-127